mathesar-foundation/mathesar/docs/docs/user-guide/permissions.md

 - **Add Collaborators**: In the **Collaborators** section, you can add new users as collaborators to the database.
 When adding a collaborator, you assign them one of the roles that have been configured in Mathesar.

-- **Remove Collaborators**: Collaborators can be removed if they no longer require access to the database.
-The Mathesar user will still exist and can be added back as a collaborator at a later time.
+- **Remove Collaborators**: You can remove collaborators if they no longer require access to the database.
+The Mathesar user will still exist and you can add them back as a collaborator at a later time.

 ### Server Roles